-The purpose of this Procedure is to ensure that work equipment used on all Dales Marine Services (DMS) sites does not present unacceptable risks to the health and safety of personnel regardless of its age, condition, origin or use.
+The purpose of this Procedure is to ensure that work equipment used on all [COMPANY NAME] sites does not present unacceptable risks to the health and safety of personnel regardless of its age, condition, origin or use.

 SCOPE

 This Procedure describes a process which provides a framework for achieving compliance with The Provision and Use of Work Equipment Regulations (PUWER).
 This Procedure does not address use of work equipment in any specific work environment.